 If Park City’s snow is the best on earth, so is its dirt.
-Sitting at 2,134m, Park City has a warm-summer humid continental climate, which generally keeps the snow fluffy and the dirt smooth.
-I’ll never forget the first time I went to Park City.
+Sitting at 7,000 feet, Park City has a warm humid continental climate, which generally keeps the snow fluffy and the dirt smooth.
+I’ll never forget the first time I went mountain biking in Park City.
 The day before we were supposed to ride it rained.
 Rain can be a bad thing for trails in more wet, humid areas, but in Park City, right after it rains and that desert sage hits you with its intoxicating fragrance, it isn’t just a pleasant smell, it’s a sign of hero dirt.

 Pros and Cons of Mountain Biking in Park City

-Besides the climate, what makes Park City’s trails so awesome is the variety.
-There is literally every type of trail for every level of rider in almost every area.
+Park City has mountain bike trails for days, and for everyone.
+Besides the climate, what makes Park City’s mountain bike trails so awesome is the variety.
+There is literally every type of trail for every level of rider in almost every area — uphill, downhill, cross-country, enduro, freeridel, lift-served, bike parks and fat bike trails, it’s all here (and you can check out MTB Project’s Park City mountain bike trail map to get more acquainted with the area).
+The best mountain biking trails in Park City include the uphill-only climb on Armstrong, which will have you descending at the Mid Mountain Trail for 30 miles of exhilarating fun.
+Wasatch Crest Trail is an enduro trail that is challenging and one of the best in the area.
 The resorts — Deer Valley and Sundance offer a range of lift assisted singletrack that can vary from beginner flowy green runs to feature heavy black level jump trails.

 Deer Valley was one of the first resorts to offer summer lift services for mountain biking.
 Besides being an advocate for mountain biking, they wanted to give their staff year round positions — keeping the lifties, restaurant staff, ski patrol working.